 If your planning on treating yourself to a new piece of tech or expecting a little surprise present this season remember not only should you protect your new toy but also prepare your old one for its new home.
 There are many ways to dispose of old tech, whether it’s donating your old phone to charity or handing down a retired laptop so once you’re ready to shift your digital life to a new device , you’ll need to follow a few steps to ensure your old technology has been properly wiped and recycled.

 Our world is hyper-connected, with social media, smart tech, wearables, and apps meaning we’re constantly online.
 But it’s only going to get more advanced as we move further towards to the Internet of Things.

-Free Wi-Fi hotspots are a great convenience that allow us connect to information and people while on the move.
-Whether it's at the local coffee shop, restaurant or travelling further afield free public Wi-Fi is no longer just something we do to when on holidays.
+Free Wi-Fi hotspots are a great convenience that allow us to connect to information and people while on the move.
+Whether it's at the local coffee shop, restaurant or travelling further afield free public Wi-Fi is no longer just something we do when on holidays.